 Weights & Measures

-New or used devices that are placed in commercial use for the first times are checked to see if the device has been evaluated under the National Type Evaluation Program (NTEP).
-This program evaluates commercial devices to make sure that they comply with the applicable technical requirements of Handbook 44.
-If a device is found to be inaccurate, the Auditor, through his inspectors, can reject the device, condemn the device, or in extreme cases confiscate the device.
-In Harrison County, approval seals are affixed to devices to indicate whether they were passed or rejected.
-This is done primarily for the benefit of the public to show that such equipment has been officially examined and approved.
+New or used devices that are placed into commercial use for the first time are tested to see if the device meets requirements, before being put into service, and devices are then re-tested periodically to ensure consistent measuring standards are being met.
+If a device is found to be inaccurate, the Auditor, working with the State Certified Inspector, can reject the device, condemn the device, or in extreme cases confiscate the device.
+In Harrison County, approval seals are affixed to devices to indicate they have passed inspection.
+This is done to provide confidence to both consumers and producers, showing that the equipment has been officially examined and approved.

-The Auditor shall see that all state laws relating to weights and measures are strictly enforced throughout his county, and shall assist generally in the prosecution of all violations of such laws.
-In extreme cases, the matter is turned over to the ODA/WM which in turn asks for the assistance of the Ohio Attorney General’s Office.
+The Auditor shall see that all state laws relating to weights and measures are strictly enforced throughout the county and shall assist generally in the prosecution of all violations of such laws.
+In extreme cases, a matter may be turned over to the ODA/WM which in turn asks for the assistance of the Ohio Attorney General’s Office.
 If you have any questions regarding a weights and measures matter, please contact the Harrison County Auditor at 740-942-8861.